How can I tell if I have a cold, the flu or COVID? - NewsBreak

 Common colds, meanwhile, tend to be milder with symptoms including a stuffy nose and sore throat.
 Fevers are more common with the flu.

 Despite some false portrayals online, the viruses have not merged to create a new illness.
-But it’s possible to get the flu and COVID-19 at the same time, which some are calling “flurona.”What is ‘flurona’ and how common is it?
+But it’s possible to get the flu and COVID-19 at the same time, which some are calling “flurona.”Taco Bell launches ‘taco subscription service’ for $10 per month

 “A co-infection of any kind can be severe or worsen your symptoms altogether,” says Coleman.
 “If influenza cases continue to rise, we can expect to see more of these types of viral co-infections in the coming weeks or months.”